Adventures in Math and Science (AIMS)

-The AIMS Program currently serves 126 students.
-Students served are ones who fall within the Low-income and/or “First-generation” guidelines determined by the Department of Education.
-These students come from areas within Western Kentucky, Northwest Tennessee, and Southeast Missouri.
+Upward Bound Math and Science (AIMS) currently serves 126 students, who are identified as income-eligible and/or first-generation, by guidelines determined by the U. S. Department of Education.
+These students come from high schools within Western Kentucky, Northwest Tennessee, and Southeast Missouri.

 - Big Sandy High School - Big Sandy, TN